 After Liu Xie, Emperor Xian of Han, having forced to give up the great empire that his brilliant ancestors built and flourished, he was demoted to Duke Shanyang, with a small city as his fief.

-Liu Xie let go of everything, and started his simple life as a doctor, using the medical skills that he learned from the royal palace before.
+Liu Xie let go of everything and started his simple life as a doctor, using the medical skills he had learned from the royal palace before.

 Painted Pottery Building of the Eastern Han Dynasty — Nelson-Atkins Museum of Art (Photo by Dongmaiying)